amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 exactly the same tools we'll learn about today.

 > #### CHALLENGE 1
 > Open each of the csv files and explore them.
 What information is contained in each file?
-What would you need to answer the following research questions?
-Which files have the data you would need?
-What operations would you need to perform if you were doing these analyses from these csv files?
+If you had the following research questions:
 > * How has the hindfoot length and weight of *Dipodomys* species changed over time?
 > * What is the average weight of each species, per year?
 > * What information can I learn about *Dipodomys* species in the 2000s, over time?
+What would you need to answer these questions?
+Which files have the data you would need?
+What operations would you need to perform if you were doing these analyses from these csv files?

 ## <a name="import"></a> Import data into SQLite